 Qstring sets the label for the incoming waveform.

 WFMINPRE: WFMLABEL "PULSE TEST" sets the label for the incoming waveform to Pulse Test.

-WFMINPRE: WFMLABEL? might return WFMINPRE: WFMLABEL "TEST 4", indicating that the label for the incoming waveform is set to Test 4.
+WFMINPRE: WFMLABEL? might return WFMINPRE: WFMLABEL "TEST 4", in disabiling that the label for the incoming ways form in get to Test 4.